vonahnj/CS-225-FInal-Project/contract.md

 3. **Conflict Resolution** The team will attempt to solve all conflicts internally via discussion.
 If a resolution cannot be reached in this format, the conflict will be put to rest by the team member selected by a random number generator.

 ### Signatures
-I, Sonali Merchia (merchia2) agree to the terms of this contract.
+I, Sonali Merchia (merchia2), Patrick Yu (pzy2) agree to the terms of this contract.